-September 16, 2017, 9 a.m. to noon, Dr. Frederick Schmidt, Rueben P. Job Associate Professor of Spiritual Formation, is leading a workshop titled, "What God Wants For Us" at Aldersgate United Methodist Church in Alexandria, VA.
+September 16, 2017, 9 a.m. to noon, Dr. Frederick Schmidt, Rueben P. Job Associate Professor of Spiritual Formation, led a workshop titled, "What God Wants For Us" at Aldersgate United Methodist Church in Alexandria, VA.
 Dr. Schmidt will also participate in a Saturday @5:30 conversation and preach on Sunday.
 Click here to watch Saturday night's service and worship and click here to watch Sunday's worship and preaching.

 Styberg Preaching Peer Learning Groups

 The Styberg Preaching Institute, with support from Lilly Endowment Inc., has launched A Partnership in Effective Proclamation.
 This program focuses on developing effective preachers for the church in the twenty-first century.
 A key component of this program is the formation of Peer Learning Groups for local church pastors under the direction of trained facilitators.
 There are currently Peer Learning Groups meeting in